-Moreover $\int_0^1g^p_\beta(u)\,\mr du=\frac{f^p}{(\beta+1)^p} \frac{\beta+1}{1-\beta(p-1)}$.
+Moreover, $\int_0^1g^p_\beta(u)\,\mr du=\frac{f^p}{(\beta+1)^p} \frac{\beta+1}{1-\beta(p-1)}$.
 Note that for any $t\in (0,1]$ the following equality holds $\frac{1}{t}\int_0^tg_\beta(u)\,\mr du = (\beta+1)g_\beta(t)$.
 We then consider the difference

-Then due to the above mentioned relations, we can see easily after some simple calculations that $J=\frac{q}{p}\frac{1}{(\beta+1)^{q-1}}f^p$.
-The proof of Corollary 2 is now complete. \end{proof} Now for the proof of Theorem \ref{thm:2}, we need to prove the sharpness of \eqref{eq:1p8}.
-This is easy now to show, since by Theorem \ref{thm:2p1} for any $g: (0,1]\to \mb R^+$ non increasing, there exists a sequence $\phi_n: (X,\mu)\to\mb R^+$ of rearrangements of $g$ such that
+Then we easily see after some simple calculations that $J=\frac{q}{p}\frac{1}{(\beta+1)^{q-1}}f^p$.
+The proof of Corollary 2 is now complete. \end{proof} Now for the proof of Theorem \ref{thm:2} we need to prove the sharpness of \eqref{eq:1p8}.
+This is easy now to show since by Theorem \ref{thm:2p1} for any $g: (0,1]\to \mb R^+$ non increasing, there exists a sequence $\phi_n: (X,\mu)\to\mb R^+$ of rearrangements of $g$ such that

 and